-There is just something a little extra special about hosting an at-home birthday party for little girls…. maybe its the liberal use of pink and flower decorations or the jewelry arts and crafts projects….. maybe it's that it causes a Mom to look back and reminisce on her own childhood birthday parties…..
-I'm not sure what it is…. but I can tell you that I just love to throw a party for my little girls!
-Here is one of our favorite parties: a cooking party for 6 year old girls!
+There is just something extra special about hosting an at-home birthday party for little girls- maybe its the liberal use of pink and flower decorations or the jewelry arts and crafts projects- maybe it's that it causes a Mom to look back and reminisce on her own childhood birthday parties!
+I'm not sure what it is- but I can tell you that I just love to throw a party for my little girls!
+Here is one of our favorite kids birthday parties: a cooking party for kids!

-Next each girl received a ball of pizza dough and had to pat it or roll it to make their own pie…. they added the pizza toppings of their choosing, and then placed a little name-flag (an Avery label attached to a toothpick) on their pizza so that I could match up the pizza to the girl after they were baked.
+Each guest received a ball of pizza dough and had to pat it or roll it to make their own pie.
+They added the pizza toppings of their choosing, and then placed a little name-flag (an Avery label attached to a toothpick) on their pizza so that I could match up the pizza to the guest after they were baked.

 A little freeze dancing is always fun!

 Here are our birthday cakes- two giant cupcakes made from a cupcake-shaped cake pan !

-The cool thing about this party is that the party favors were built right into the party fun.
+The cool thing about this party is that the party favors were built right into the party!
 Each girl went home with her own personalized canvas apron, and a box of 4 mini cupcakes that she decorated and could share with her family (or not!).